 One day a few years ago I was introduced to a wonderful little dice game from Gamewright Games called Qwixx.
-For the past few years this is one of those games that has always ended up in my game travel kit because it is a game that can be played anywhere by anyone.
+For the past few years this is one of those games that has always ended up in my game travel kit because of it’s fantastic game play.

 Qwixx has a very simple & quick setup, which is very nice in a good filler.
 All you need are the dice and a score sheet, which comes with the game.
 The score sheet has four colored line.
 Starting with red is covers the numbers 2-12, the second line is yellow 2-12, third is green 12-2, and the last like is blue 12-2.